MMadmer/PalBackMusic/README.md

 # PalBackMusic
 Dynamic background music modification for Palworld game.
 Music deleted from sources!
+Install as a plugin for UE(music removed).
 To work you need to add your melodies in M_Day_BackgroundCue and M_Night_BackgroundCue.

 Download mod: https://drive.google.com/file/d/1YRu7TgOgUrsxdzFf964jfbxujBnnHyJ0/view?usp=sharing